Google uses about 200 various factors to rank a site.

-If you just launched your site and try to find out what aspects of SEO you should focus on first, here’s a treat for you.
+If you just launched your site and tried to find out what aspects of SEO you should focus on first, here’s a treat for you.
 A list of the most important Google ranking factors a beginner should know.

 The way your page is optimized has the most profound effect on its rankings.
 Here are the page optimization factors that can affect its search visibility:

-- Keyword in meta description tag.
+- Keyword in description tag.
 The importance of the meta description tag today is often discussed in SEO circles.
 It is nonetheless still a relevancy signal.
 It is also crucial for gaining user clicks from search results pages.
 Including the keyword in it makes it more relevant to a search engine and a searcher.

 - Content Updates.
 Google algorithm prefers freshly updated content.
 It does not mean that you have to edit your pages all the time.
-I believe that for commercial pages, such as product descriptions Google recognizes the fact that they are not as time sensitive as blog posts covering recent events.
-It is wise however to include some strategy to update certain types of content once every 12 months or so.
+I believe that for commercial pages, such as product descriptions, Google recognizes the fact that they are not as time-sensitive as blog posts covering recent events.
+It is wise, however, to include some strategy to update certain types of content once every 12 months or so.